ywaki-econ/ywaki-econ.github.io/_pages/cv.md

 Professional Activities
 ======
 * **Referee for**
   * American Economic Review: Insight; B.E.
-Journal of Macroeconomics; Economic Inquiry; Economic Journal; Economic Record; Economics Bulletin; European Economic Review; Japan and the World Economy; Japanese Economic Review; Journal of Economic Dynamics and Control; Journal of Economic Theory; Journal of Macroeconomics; Journal of Money, Credit, and Banking; Quantitative Economics; Review of Economic Dynamics; Review of Economic Studies.
+Journal of Macroeconomics; Economic Inquiry; Economic Journal; Economic Record; Economics Bulletin; European Economic Review; Japan and the World Economy; Japanese Economic Review; Journal of Economic Dynamics and Control; Journal of Economic Theory; Journal of Macroeconomics; Journal of Money, Credit, and Banking; Journal of Political Economy; Quantitative Economics; Review of Economic Dynamics; Review of Economic Studies.

 * **Seminar and conference presentations**
   * 2022: The Econometric Society Australasian Meeting, The Asian Meeting of the Econometric Society in East and South-East Asia (scheduled).